High School Programs

 How it Works

 UArizona Academy students typically start in the junior year and may earn 15 credits in non-degree seeking admission status; these credits can be applied toward a UArizona undergraduate degree program, in-person or fully online.
 After completion of 15 units, well-qualified students will be invited to apply for degree-seeking admission.
-In this status, students may earn more credits while in high school.

 A University of Arizona advisor will help students determine which and how many courses to take, and how those credits will apply toward UArizona degree requirements.
 All courses taken in the UArizona Academy program will be recorded on an official University of Arizona transcript, allowing for students to continue their undergraduate education at the University of Arizona or transfer credits to another U.S. university.

 Students May Enroll In The Program In One Of Two Ways: